Greeshmasri06/NumPy_Python/README.md

 # NumPy_Python
-Used some of numpy functions as follows...
+Used some of numpy functions.